appliedblockchain/confidential-erc-20/DEPLOY.md

 ### 4. Configure Environment

-Create a `.env` file in the root directory with your SilentData credentials:
+Create a `.env` file in the root directory with deployer private key:

 ```env
 PRIVATE_KEY=<deployer_private_key>